chinthliss/MuckWebInterface-WebSocket/usage_web.md

 # Channels

-A page using it needs to join channels they intend to use on that particular page.
+A page using it needs to join channels that they intend to use on that particular page.
 ```
 const myChannel = mwiWebsocket.channel('channelname');
 ```